dddrrreee/cs49n-19spr/labs/3-hall-effect/README.md

   1. What the pins do (input power, output, ground).
   2. What voltage you need for power (`Vcc`).
-  3. What reading you get when the the device is "open" (not signaling anything).
-  4. what reading you get when the device is closed / signaling (`Vout`).
+  3. What reading you get when the device is closed / signaling (`Vout`).

 If any of these values are out of range of the pi, you can't connect directly.

-Notice what the range of values are: if "low" is close to zero, but not guaranteed to be zero, you'll have to set the input pin as a `pulldown resistor` to clean up the signal.
-We provided a function to do so (`gpio_set_pulldown(pin)`).
+Also, you need to figure out what reading you get when the device is "open" (not signaling anything) --- in this open state devices are often not guaranteed to have stable, well-defined output signals.
+Thus, you will have to "pull" the signal in the right direction to make sure it stays there.
+If it's high you need a "pullup" resistor (to pull it high), if low a "pulldown".
+We give you routines to do so (`gpio_set_pulldown(pin)` or `gpio_set_pullup(pin)`).
+You call these after configuring for input or output.

+Now, we write the code.
-1. Write the code to configure the GPIO pins as needed.
+   1. Write the code to configure the GPIO pins.
+   2. If you didn't already, implement your `gpio_read` function to read the value from a pin.
+This will mirror your other `gpio` functions.

-2. Test with a magnet.
+   3. Test with a magnet.

 Troubleshooting:
   1. Check wiring.
 Check if sensor is reversed.